Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 November 21, 2024

-Removal of stress test for uninsured renewal switches
+Removal of stress test for straight, stand-alone uninsured renewal switches

-For uninsured mortgage switches at renewal, OSFI removes the federally-required mortgage stress for qualification, allowing more homeowners to find a better deal.
+For these uninsured mortgage switches at renewal, OSFI removed the federally-required mortgage stress for bank qualification, allowing more homeowners to find a better deal.
 The stress-test requirement isn't required for insured switches (a rule that was re-highlighted in October 2023).

 December 15, 2024